 - Law & Order: Special Victims Unit adds forensic psychiatrist and FBI profiler Dr. George Huang to the cast late in season 2.
 Dr. Huang's pretty awesome, though his observations do not go unchallenged.

-- Dr. Kroger from Monk is definitely an awesome shrink.
-He always has advice that's relevant and helpful.
-Granted, Adrian Monk isn't always very good at following that advice.
-Monk's new shrink, Dr. Bell, is equally awesome.
+- Both of Adrian Monk's shrinks in Monk are awesome.
+Dr. Kroger, always has advice that's relevant and helpful.
+Granted, Monk isn't always very good at following that advice, but still.
+Dr. Bell, Monk's shrink beginning in season 7, is equally awesome.

 - Tony Hill from Wire in the Blood is an awesome psychologist.
 Though most of his screen time is devoted to second guessing criminals, rather than curing people.
 He's so good one crazy hoodoo doctor was convinced that Tony was a witchdoctor too, and the ending suggests they died from hallucinating a swarm of flies suffocating them.
 And sometimes it appears he might not be quite right himself.